JaneliaSciComp/x2s3/docs/Config.md

 # Configuration

 The `config.yaml` file configures the service.

-* `base_url`: The base URL for your service.
-Only needed when using virtual-host-styler addressing, like 'https://bucketname.yourdomain.org'
+You can specify the following properties:

 * `log_level`: The logging level (ERROR, WARNING, INFO, DEBUG, TRACE)
 * `ui`: By default, the root shows an HTML UI listing of the buckets, with navigation.
 This disables the UI and restores the [ListBuckets](https://docs.aws.amazon.com/AmazonS3/latest/API/API_ListBuckets.html) functionality at the root.
+* `virtual_buckets`: If true, then the buckets can be browsed like subdomains of the base URL, like 'https://bucketname.yourdomain.org'.
+This requires wildcard SSL certificates and additional configuration at the Nginx level, and requires that the `base_url` is set.
+* `base_url`: The base URL for your service.
+Only needed when using `virtual_buckets`.
-* `targets`: Ordered list of storage location targets to serve
+* `targets`: Ordered list of storage location targets to serve.

 Each target may have the following properties: